 First, creating innovative educational products that fill a void in the global literacy space.
 These include a blended learning simulation program, Model Diplomacy, launched in January 2016, and modular learning materials that will teach the fundamentals of international relations and foreign policy.
 The multimedia modules will be released incrementally in themed groupings during the 2016–2017 academic year.
 Both programs are designed to help build essential knowledge, but are also infused with exercises to reinforce the core elements of a liberal arts education, including critical thinking, negotiation, collaboration, and persuasive speaking and writing skills.

-Second, CFR Campus will be featured prominently on CFR.org and will showcase CFR’s extensive resources and provide information about educational programming and events.
-Follow CFR Campus on Facebook for updates.
+Second, CFR Campus showcases CFR’s extensive resources and provides information about educational programming and events.

 Third, providing a forum for educators and students to interact with CFR experts and join discussions on a range of issues of global significance through professional development workshops, annual student events, a popular Academic Conference Call series, and strategic partnerships with academic associations, colleges, and universities across the country.
 Email firstname.lastname@example.org for information about upcoming events and follow us on Twitter @CFR_Academic.